•The UfM, UNIDO and ASCAME gathered over 70 Mediterranean women to enhance cooperation for creating new business opportunities for women.

-The WEIP is a direct continuation of the three organisations’ strategies and activities towards promoting women’s economic participation, such as the UfM €4.5-million labelled project “Promoting women’s empowerment for inclusive and sustainable industrial development in the MENA region”.
+The WEIP was a direct continuation of the three organisations’ strategies and activities towards promoting women’s economic participation, such as the UfM €4.5-million labelled project “Promoting women’s empowerment for inclusive and sustainable industrial development in the MENA region”.
 This project, implemented by UNIDO, involves seven Southern and Eastern Mediterranean countries and is the first regional best practice with an integrated approach to support women’s entrepreneurship.
 As part of the project a survey targeting 1,200 women entrepreneurs was conducted.
 Among other conclusions, the main obstacles to entrepreneurship that were found are a lack of financing, lack of access to markets and lack of good networks.

-MedaWeek will also witness the launch of the YouMatch – Toolbox Project online platform under the Mediterranean Initiative for Jobs (Med4Jobs).
+MedaWeek also witnessed the launch of the YouMatch – Toolbox Project online platform under the Mediterranean Initiative for Jobs (Med4Jobs).
 “YouMatch” provides stakeholders and practitioners from employment ministries, business associations, civil society organisations and employment promotion programmes with a platform to discuss the universal factors for success in existing employment services for young people and especially young women.